Masculinity: Masculinity in crisis

 A theory of masculinity in crisis has emerged; Australian archeologist Peter McAllister said, "I have a strong feeling that masculinity is in crisis.
 Men are really searching for a role in modern society; the things we used to do aren't in much demand anymore".
 Others see the changing labor market as a source of stress.
 Deindustrialization and the replacement of smokestack industries by technology have allowed more women to enter the labor force, reducing its emphasis on physical strength.

 The crisis has also been attributed to the questioning of male dominance and rights granted to men solely on the basis of sex following the feminist movement.
 British sociologist John MacInnes wrote that "masculinity has always been in one crisis or another", suggesting that the crises arise from the "fundamental incompatibility between the core principle of modernity that all human beings are essentially equal (regardless of their sex) and the core tenet of patriarchy that men are naturally superior to women and thus destined to rule over them".

 According to John Beynon, masculinity and men are often conflated and it is unclear whether masculinity, men or both are in crisis.
 He writes that the "crisis" is not a recent phenomenon, illustrating several periods of masculine crisis throughout history (some predating the women's movement and post-industrial society), suggesting that due to masculinity's fluid nature "crisis is constitutive of masculinity itself".
 Film scholar Leon Hunt also writes: "Whenever masculinity's 'crisis' actually started, it certainly seems to have been in place by the 1970s".

+With consideration to the experiences of LGBTQ communities, James Gardiner argues in Australian Feminist Studies that "detachment or disaffection with masculinity does not have to lead to an identity crisis and can instead be part of a feminist killjoy survival kit."

 East Asian cultures

 In 2008, the word "herbivore men" became popular in Japan and was reported worldwide.
 Herbivore men refers to young Japanese men who naturally detach themselves from masculinity.
 Masahiro Morioka characterizes them as men 1) having gentle nature, 2) not bound by manliness, 3) not aggressive when it comes to romance, 4) viewing women as equals, and 5) hating emotional pain.
 Herbivore men are severely criticized by men who love masculinity.
+Some contemporary Japanese writers like Ao Omae have made the nature of masculinity a focus of their fiction.

 In Chinese and Taiwanese popular culture, phrases such as "大 男人" (big man), "死 異男" (damned hetero male), and "直男癌" (straight male cancer) are used as pejoratives referring to men exhibiting misogyny, dominance, and homophobia.